 Day 3-Tsomogo Lake, Baba Mandir and Nathula

 Next morning we prepared for our trip to Tsomgo Lake, Nathula Pass & Baba Mandir in a shared vehicle.
 A popular and probably the best day tour from Gangtok is a trip to Tsomgo Lake – a glacial lake about 35kms from Gangtok and at an altitude of about 12,310 ft.
-The same day trip also covers the fabled Baba Mandir.
-You can additionally cover Nathula Pass which is further up and about 52kms from Gangtok and see the Indo Chinese border and the Chumbi valley through which the old Silk Route (i.e. the trade route between India and Tibet) passes.
+The same day trip also covered the fabled Baba Mandir.
+You could additionally cover Nathula Pass which was further up and about 52kms from Gangtok and see the Indo Chinese border and the Chumbi valley through which the old Silk Route (i.e. the trade route between India and Tibet) passes.
 We finished our breakfast around 9 am and took a packed lunch with us.
 FOR DETAILS CLICK BELOW LINK-

 Near 6 pm we reached our Hotel Mount Pleasant.
 Indraneel was still sitting in his chair discussing with another customer.
-After the discussion is over he asked us about today’s tour.
+After the discussion was over he asked us about today’s tour.
 He also invited us for a cocktail dinner.
-We sat in front of a room heater as are feeling more chilled today with our glasses.
+We sat in front of a room heater as were feeling more chilled today with our glasses.
 Today we discussed a lot regarding a few surprising facts about Sikkim.
 Indraneel not only managing hotel.
-He studied a lot and remembered a lot of information I am pointing few of them which are related to Sikkim
+He studied a lot and remembered a lot of information I was pointing few of them which are related to Sikkim

 1. Sikkim has the maximum foreign population.